 Three-jaw and four-jaw chucks offer a quick and convenient way to hold a workpiece while it is turned on the lathe.
 A chuck can also be clamped to a mill table to hold a part for milling.
 Drill chucks are used to hold drill bits.
 Sherline manufactures our own chucks to a high degree of precision on CNC machines.
 The jaws are ground and fitted to each chuck by skilled technicians to assure maximum accuracy.

 The Sherline chucks above are available in 2.5″ and 3.1″ diameters.
 The jaws are reversible for a larger clamping range.
 Soft (unhardened) jaws are available as an option.
 Our chucks normally come with a 3/4-16 internal thread for use on Sherline spindles, but other threads are also available to fit different small machines.

-Three-jaw chucks are normally used to quickly hold round or hexagonal stock.
-The jaws scroll together in unison as the knuled ring of the chuck is turned.
+Three-jaw chucks are normally used to hold round or hexagonal stock quickly.
+The jaws scroll together in unison as the knurled ring of the chuck is turned.
 Parts can be held quickly with relatively good accuracy.
 Runout is less than .003″.*

 Independant Jaw Chucks

 4-jaw independent jaw chucks have four advantages over a 3-jaw chuck.

 - They can be used to hold irregularly shaped parts.

 - With the use of a dial indicator, they can be used to center parts with a great deal of accuracy.

 - 4-jaw chucks can be used to hold a part off center deliberately